AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_object.rst

 requirement to recompile just because a different criterion needs to be analyzed.

-The :ref:`gnatcov_run-commandline` section of this document provides details on the trace production interface.
+The :ref:`bin_traces` chapter of this document provides details on the trace production interface.
 The remainder of this chapter explains the use of |gcvcov| in particular, to analyse traces once they have been produced.
 The general command line structure is always like::